chorankates/rouster/README.md

   :sudo => true, # false by default, enabling requires that sshd is not enforcing 'requiretty' )

-# control a running EC2 instance
+# control a running OpenStack instance
 openstack_already_running = Rouster.new(
   :name      => 'ostack-copy',
   :passthrough => {